Paolo Maldini: Legacy

-Maldini is considered to have been one of the greatest defenders of all time, and has been described as "an icon and gentleman of the game".
-He was known for his calm and composed manner on the pitch, as well as his ability to read the game, preferring elegance and intelligence to physicality and aggression when defending; regarded as a correct player, known for his discipline on the pitch, he only received three red cards throughout his entire career.
-In a 2002 FIFA poll, Maldini was selected as a defender in the FIFA World Cup Dream Team.
+Maldini is widely regarded as one of the greatest defenders of all time and is referred to as "an icon and gentleman of the game".
+He was known for his calm and composed manner on the pitch, his ability to read the game, and his discipline on the pitch, as he only received three red cards throughout his entire career.
+In a 2002 FIFA poll, Maldini was named in the FIFA World Cup Dream Team.

-Maldini was the first defender ever shortlisted for the FIFA World Player of the Year award, finishing second in 1995.
-He was also twice elected as a finalist for the Ballon d'Or, in 1994 and in 2003, where he finished third on both occasions.
-In addition to his team success, he also won several individual accolades and awards.
-He won the UEFA Defender of the year, the Serie A defender of the year, the Bravo Award and the World Soccer Player of the Year Award.
-He has also been elected as part of the UEFA Team of the Year, the FIFPro World XI, the World Cup Team of the Tournament and the European Championship Team of the Tournament during his career.
-Maldini was a symbol of his club and the Italy national football team.
-He was renowned for his consistency, versatility, work-rate, and longevity, breaking into the Milan starting lineup as a teenager and remaining there throughout his career until he retired at the age of 41.
+Maldini was the first defender to be shortlisted for the FIFA World Player of the Year award, finishing second in 1995.
+He also finished third in the Ballon d'Or rankings in 1994 and in 2003.
+In addition to his team success, he also won many individual awards, including the UEFA Defender of the Year, the Serie A Defender of the Year, the Bravo Award, and the World Soccer Player of the Year.
+He was also named in the UEFA Team of the Year, the FIFPro World XI, the World Cup Team of the Tournament, and the European Championship Team of the Tournament during his career.
+He was also renowned for his longevity, as he became a starter for Milan as a teenager and remained as a starter until his retirement at the age of 41.

-Throughout his career, Maldini was also considered to be a leader, both for Milan and for the Italy national team, earning the nickname "Il Capitano" ("The Captain").
-He was renowned for his vocal, commanding presence on the pitch, and for his awareness, communication and organisational skills, helping to motivate his teammates and ensuring they remained in position.
-He played in over 1,000 professional matches during his 25 seasons at Milan, and was the record appearance holder in Serie A until he was overtaken by Gianluigi Buffon in 2020, and still is for Milan in all competitions.
-Maldini also appeared in a record eight UEFA Champions League Finals, and is the record appearance holder in all UEFA club competitions.
-With 126 caps during the 16 years he played for Italy, he was the record appearance holder for the national team, until he was overtaken by Fabio Cannavaro in 2009 and by Gianluigi Buffon in 2013.
-He also formerly held the record number of caps for Italy as captain, wearing the armband on 74 occasions, until being overtaken by Cannavaro.
+Throughout his career, Maldini was also a leader and captain for Milan and for the Italy national team, earning the nickname "Il Capitano" ("The Captain").
+He was renowned for his vocal and commanding presence on the pitch and his ability to motivate his teammates and ensure they remained in position.
+He made over 1,000 professional appearances and he held the record for appearances in Serie A, until he was surpassed by Gianluigi Buffon in 2020, and he still holds this record for Milan in all competitions.
+Maldini also appeared in a joint-record eight European Cup/UEFA Champions League finals.
+With 126 caps for Italy, he held the record for appearances with the national team, until he was surpassed by Fabio Cannavaro in 2009 and by Gianluigi Buffon in 2013.
+He also held the record for appearances as Italy's captain (75), until again being surpassed by Cannavaro.
 Maldini has inspired many defenders like Rio Ferdinand, Rafael Márquez and Carles Puyol.